weaming/LagouJob/README.md

 Here are several insights I have thought yet.
 * To train a model with machine learning algorithm and judge which company deserves your entrance.
-* More features are being developing ~
+* More features are being developed ~
 * If your are interested in __machine learning__ or __data mining__, welcome to join us!